Synaptara/hustlehubwebpage/README.md

 <h2>📝 Project Overview</h2>
 <p>
-  HustleHub Kit is a simple, no-database HTML landing page created to sell a digital PDF product with payment integration and automated file delivery.
+  HustleHub is a simple, no-database HTML landing page created to sell a digital PDF product with payment integration and automated file delivery.
 It's built for creators and entrepreneurs who want to start selling fast without the complexity of a full backend system.
 </p>

 <h2>🧰 Tech Stack</h2>